lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     analyses used more explicitly.
 Incident diabetes cases are presented only for descriptive purposes and were not included in any further analysis.
-We thank the reviewer for the suggestion and agree that using time since baseline is a better variable to adjust for; they have been replaced in GEE models, though the change does not substantially impact the final results.
+We thank the reviewer for the suggestion and agree that using time since baseline is a better variable to adjust for; the time variable has been replaced in GEE models, though the change does not substantially impact the final results. {{confirm}}

 3. *"Results in the abstract: a major problem in my view with the interpretation of the results is that all characteristics are taken as